-You must only use licensed software which is provided to you from the IT department.
-If you require additional software you must discuss with your line manager and IT.
+You must only use licensed software which is provided to you from the IT Function.
+If you require additional software you must discuss with your line manager and IT Function.
 Never download illegal copies as this is a serious breach of policy.

-Browsing sites with inappropriate content using a company computer.
+Browsing sites with inappropriate content using a company device.